cspspemu/cspspemu/README.markdown

 	The idea is to create a full set of tests, testing the emulator interface, code generation, and HLE APIs.
 	UnitTests are integrated in the code, and HLE APIs are external integration tests in form of PSP executables than can be executed on any emulator to test APIs.
+	There is a project called pspautotests used by all the active emulators to test regressions and new APIs.

 ### Fully Open Source